nikeshm/petfinder/README.md

 npm run start
 ```

-The server is only hosting the data for 24 pets; not all combinations will have animals associated.
+The server is only hosting the data for 24 pets; not all query combinations will have animals associated with them.
 Here are a few queries that will show results:

 * **Location**: 95050, **Age**: 5 , **Type**: dog, **Breed**: bulldog
 * **Location**: 95053, **Age**: 1, **Type**: cat, **Breed**: shorthair